nagakamira/pm/README.md

 The package variables have three letters that stands for: package, version, release, group, depends, source and SHA hash.
 The order is not important, and if there is no package dependency, then dep=() can be omitted. grp=() and sha=() are optional as well.
 If you rather want to use sha224sum=() variable as an example, it is an alias for sha=() with 224 bit hash.
 All the SHA hash bits are supported when using sha().
 Also src=() can be replaced by url=() if it is desired.
 There are also mkd=(), bak=() and opt=() variables, which stands for makedepends, backup and options. bak=(/etc/pan.conf), for instance, preserves the pan.conf when reinstalling or updating the pan package.
 Supported options are: (!)extract, (!)strip, (!)emptydirs, !buildflags, !makeflags, !subsrcdir and !stripcomponents.
 An exclamation point infront of an option disables a certain functionality when building a package.

 Pan does automatically change directory to $srcdir/$pkg-$ver, ie ~/build/src/grep-2.22, when building a package.
 To disable automatically 'cd $srcdir/$pkg-$ver', add opt=(!subsrcdir) and $srcdir will be ~/build/src, but you need to manually add 'cd $pkg-$ver' into build() and package() functions. $pkgdir defaults to ~/build/pkg/grep-2.22.
 The configuration file is stored at /etc/pan.conf and build directories can be customized.
 In order to build the grep package, simply run:

+	pan -b recipe

+Or if you want to build from the recipe collection directory(~/build/rcs):

     pan -b grep